Click here to download as a PDF

 2.12a Is the patient with a spend-down amount that is written off to HCAP considered insured or uninsured?

 2.13 Is a “sanctioned” Medicaid enrollee eligible for free care?

-Since the amount that is being written off reflects the period before the patient had Medicaid coverage, (s)he is considered to be uninsured.
+Since the amount that is being written off reflects a period during which the patient was not eligible for Medicaid, (s)he is considered to be uninsured.

 “Sanction” means the individual did not follow through with an Ohio Works First activity for three months or more and, as such, lost Medicaid eligibility for a period of up to six months.
 Since they are not eligible for Medicaid during the sanctioned period, a patient could apply for free care for an admission or service date that falls within the period.